In Wisconsin, United States

 This cache is at Merrill Springs park which is located at the end of Spring Court.

-The circular stone structure protecting former Merrill Springs was rebuilt in 1934 by depression-era WERA workers (Wisconsin Emergency Relief Administration).
+The circular stone structure protecting Merrill Springs was rebuilt in 1934 by depression-era WERA workers (Wisconsin Emergency Relief Administration).

 To see a photo taken in 1910 of the original structure, click here